Chefchaouen, also known as The Blue City or The Blue Pearl, is a picturesque mountainside village in northern Morocco.

 WHERE IS CHEFCHAOUEN?

 Chefchaouen is located in the northern region of the country among the Rif Mountains and it’s one of the best places to visit in Morocco!

 HOW TO GET HERE

 From Tangier to Chefchaouen it is approximately a 2-hour drive which can be done in a private taxi or onboard the CTM public bus service.

 A taxi from Tangier to Chefchaouen costs around 200 dirhams per person whereas the bus costs approximately 50 dirhams.

 If you are heading from Fes to Chefchaouen, the CTM bus service operates daily for approximately 75 dirhams per person for a 4-hour journey.

 EXPLORE THE BLUE CITY

-First thing’s first on this list of things to do in Chefchaouen is exploring the Blue City!
+First on this list of things to do in Chefchaouen is exploring the Blue City!

 I personally felt as though I was on cloud 9 and very much enjoyed getting lost in the maze of Chefchaouen’s twisting alleyways lined with flower pots, native handicrafts, wool garments, and colorful woven blankets!